wangziblake/CardioMM_MMCMR-427K/README.md

 ## Citation
 **If you want to use the database and codes, please cite the following paper:<br>**
-1. Zi Wang et al., Enabling ultra-fast cardiovascular imaging across heterogeneous clinical environments with a generalist foundation model and multimodal database, ***arXiv preprint***, 2025.
+1. Zi Wang et al., Enabling ultra-fast cardiovascular imaging across heterogeneous clinical environments with a generalist foundation model and multimodal database, ***arXiv: 2512.21652***, DOI: 10.48550/arXiv.2512.21652, 2025.

 You are also welcome to cite these highly related papers:
 1. Zi Wang et al., CMRxRecon2024: A multimodality, multiview k-space dataset boosting universal machine learning for accelerated cardiac MRI, ***Radiology: Artificial Intelligence***, 7: e240443, 2025.<br>